On 8 September 1918, the Mosman Sub-Branch received its Charter from the Returned and Services League of Australia (New South Wales Branch).

 Management reserves the right to make the final decision at its discretion for all policies.

-Last year in NSW, registered clubs like ours made a social contribution of $1.2 billion to local communities, with over $100 million provided through the ClubsGRANTS program.
-Mosman Club contributed approximately $80,000 through ClubGRANTS to local charities, community organisations and sporting groups.
+Last year in NSW, registered clubs like ours made a social contribution of over $100 million to deserving causes provided through the ClubsGRANTS program.
+Mosman Club contributed $63,535 through ClubGRANTS to local charities, community organisations and sporting groups.
+On top of this we provide in kind contributions and facilities to many local organisations.

-Category 1 Grant Applications from clubs are now open to community groups from the following sectors:
+Category 1 Grant Applications from clubs are now open until 1 May 2019 to community groups from the following sectors:

 To apply to ClubGRANTS, visit www.clubsnsw.com.au/clubgrants For more information, contact the ClubsNSW Member Enquiries Centre on 1300 730 001.